A dynamic, noninvasive way to get accurate information on your heart health.

 An echocardiogram provides information about the heart’s structure and function, such as size, the appearance of the valves, and the thickness of the heart’s muscle.

-Your doctor may request an echocardiogram or echo test (echo) to look at your heart’s structure and check how well your heart is working.
+Echocardiography provides an assessment of the heart using ultrasound.
+Your doctor may request an echocardiogram or echo test to look at your heart’s structure and check how well your heart is working.

-A physician is likely to request an echo test if you’ve had a heart attack (MI, myocardial infarct) or rheumatic fever, or if you have a heart murmur, congenital heart defect, or an irregular heartbeat.
+A physician is likely to request an echo test if you’ve had a heart attack, rheumatic fever, heart murmur, congenital heart defect, or an irregular heartbeat.

 An echocardiogram may be requested if you recently had an ECG and there were noticed changes or abnormalities.